farznaj/imaging_decisionMaking_exc_inh/README.md

 ## Codes to generate the Figures in the paper
 Below, you can find a description of the codes to generate the Figures in the paper.
-(Note: figure numbers may not match those in the final published paper; however, a description for each figure is provided below, which can help to identify them).
+(Note: figure numbers may not match those in the final published paper; however, a description for each figure is provided below to help identify the figures.)

 ### Figure 1